Corn-free / Dairy-free/ Egg-free / Legume-free / Peanut-free / Sesame-seed-free / Soy-free / Vegan / Oral Allergy Syndrome safe

 Note: contains GLUTEN and NUTS, but can be made nut-free

-The story behind this recipe
+The story behind this easy healthy vegan banana bread

 One thing we love doing on the weekend is to wake up and have coffee with something sweet while watching the news or planning our day.
 While this is a relaxing and pleasant way to start the day, it usually involves processed food (this girl loves her imported French biscuits!), and therefore those little bits of eggs and dairy that I should be staying away from, as well as added sugar…